Best Exercises for Golf - Strength, Warm-Up & Swing Exercises

 The neuromuscular skeletal insides are really activated by the stretching process, and then it becomes more responsive to your swing: it is in marked contradiction to mere strength training, which is much less successful.

 Here are some dynamic movements that you can do before you finally tee off as part of your warm-up practice.
-Every stretch can be kept for about 4 to 8 seconds, which corresponds to about 2 to 4 defined breaths.

 - Trunks with Rotational Pace